PRE-COP28

 POST-COP28

-Finally, I urge more health-related students to apply for the Duke UNFCCC course and attend the COP meetings.
+Finally, I urge more health-related students to apply for the Duke UNFCCC course and attend COP meetings.